GillesOrban/gillesorban.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: research
-permalink: /projects/
+permalink: /research/
-description: A growing collection of your cool projects.
+description: Here is the list of my ongoing and (not so) past projects.
 nav: true
-nav_order: 3
+nav_order: 2
 display_categories: [work, fun]
 horizontal: false
 ---